jdevfullstack-tutorials/frontend-backend-fullstack/README.md

-So, combining things together, if a developer is talented enough to handle both server-side and browser-side, he/she can claim that he is a full stack developer, much like Mark Zuckerberg when he built his Facebook in the early days of this platform.
+So, combining things together, if a developer is talented enough to handle both server-side and browser-side, he/she can claim that he/she is a full stack developer, much like Mark Zuckerberg when he built his Facebook in the early days of this platform.